 Karen put the mask away and went to the corner closest to the door.

 She typed the results into the computer and went to the sink on the opposite side of the room.
 She grabbed two tissues and slipped on a pair of latex gloves.

 "Lean your head back and look up for me, sweetie."

 "Checking the pressure, too.
 The first few drops might sting a little."

 She dabbed the excess from my eyes after three sets of drops were put in.
 One was for pressure, two for dilation.
 After a minute or two, my eyes felt heavy.

 Karen told me to look straight ahead and keep my eyes open while she tapped an instrument against each of my irises three times.
 It beeped whenever it got a clear reading.

-"Thirty in the right, thirty two in the left," she muttered to herself as she typed the numbers into the computer.
+"Thirty in the right, thirty two in the left," she muttered to herself and typed the numbers into the computer.

 "Is that bad?"
 I asked.

 The grooves in the walls disappeared and the posters of the inner eye diagrams fused with it.